astrochili/vscode-defold/README.md

 ```

 The `*.ipa` or `*.apk` file is required in the corresponding bundle folder, so run the [Bundle](#bundle) command before deploying.

+### Defold Editor: Build

+Sends the `build` command to the running Defold Editor over the local Editor HTTP API.
+This builds and runs the project from the editor.

+### Defold Editor: Build HTML5

+Sends the `build-html5` command to the running Defold Editor over the local Editor HTTP API.
+This builds the project for HTML5 and opens it in a web browser.

+### Defold Editor: Clean Build

+Sends the `clean-build` command to the running Defold Editor over the local Editor HTTP API.
+This clears the build caches and rebuilds the project from the editor.

+### Defold Editor: Hot Reload

+Sends the `hot-reload` command to the running Defold Editor over the local Editor HTTP API.
+This hot-reloads modified files into the running game.

+### Defold Editor Fetch Libraries

+Sends the `fetch-libraries` command to the running Defold Editor over the local Editor HTTP API.
+This downloads the latest version of project library dependencies.

+### Defold Editor: Console

+Opens the `Defold Editor: Console` terminal and streams console output from the running Defold Editor.
+The console uses the Editor HTTP API `/console/stream`, keeps the terminal open while the stream is active, highlights common log levels, and makes recognized file paths clickable.

+Requires Defold Editor 1.13.0 or newer.

 ## Tasks